SMART Sales Objectives For Exhibitors: 10 Examples

 10. Improve Post-Show Follow-Up Effectiveness

-Follow-ups also help you identify flaws in your exhibition planning, giving you the chance to set more realistic sales goals at future events.
+Follow-ups also help you identify flaws in your exhibition planning, allowing you to set more realistic sales goals at future events.

 Here’s how to make it a SMART objective:

-- Time-bound: We’ll complete the follow-ups within one week post-event.
+• Time-bound: We’ll complete the follow-ups within three days post-event.

 Putting Theory Into Practice With SMART Sales Objectives